matportal/ontoportal-mcp/README.md

 Configuration values (OntoPortal base URL, API key, host/port) reside in `.env`.
 A template is provided in `.env.example`; copy it, adjust the values, and keep `.env` out of version control.

-Start the Streamable HTTP MCP server on port 8000:
+Start the Streamable HTTP MCP server (host and port come from `.env`):

 ```bash
 .venv/bin/python mcp_server.py
 ```

-The server will listen on `http://127.0.0.1:8000/mcp` and forward tool calls to the OntoPortal REST API using the built-in API key defined in `mcp_server.py`.
+The server will listen on the configured host/port (default `0.0.0.0:8000`) and forward tool calls to the OntoPortal REST API using the API key defined in `.env`.

 ## Client Usage